-All named executive officers received a bonus for the 2015 fiscal year under our discretionary 2015 incentive compensation plan.
+All named executive officers received a bonus for the 2016 fiscal year under our discretionary 2016 incentive compensation plan.
 This bonus is reflected under the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table because, except as noted in footnote (3) to that table, the bonus is tied to the corporate performance of the Company.
-The plan established cash incentive awards for all of our eligible employees for 2015, and was designed to align incentive awards for each participant's individual performance with our corporate goals.
+The plan established cash incentive awards for all of our eligible employees for 2016, and was designed to align incentive awards for each participant's individual performance with our corporate goals.
 Incentive awards for our executive officers were approved by the Compensation Committee in January 2016 and paid in March 2016 pursuant to this plan.

 Our executive officers each had a funding target under the plan, with the potential for actual awards under the plan to either exceed or be less than such funding target depending upon corporate performance, as well as each executive officer's individual performance.
-The range of the 2015 awards at the time of establishment of the plan is set forth under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards column to the Grants of Plan-Based Awards Table.
-Actual incentive award amounts paid to named executive officers for 2015 pursuant to this plan were based on the achievement of corporate goals that were predetermined by the Compensation Committee, as described in greater detail under the heading "Executive Compensation-Compensation Discussion and Analysis," and is disclosed in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+The range of the 2016 awards at the time of establishment of the plan is set forth under the Estimated Future Payouts Under Non-Equity Incentive Plan Awards column to the Grants of Plan-Based Awards Table.
+Actual incentive award amounts paid to named executive officers for 2016 pursuant to this plan were based on the achievement of corporate goals that were predetermined by the Compensation Committee, as described in greater detail under the heading "Executive Compensation-Compensation Discussion and Analysis," and is disclosed in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.

-In 2015, all named executive officers received grants of options to purchase common stock and RSUs.
-Dr. Huber and Dr. Yao also received in January 2015 special option grants.
+In January 2016, all named executive officers received grants of options to purchase common stock and RSUs and also received special option grants.
 As described in greater detail under the heading "Executive Compensation-Compensation Discussion and Analysis," the special option grants were intended to incentivize and retain the recipients of those grants.
+In July 2016, as described in greater detail under the heading "Executive Compensation-Compensation Discussion and Analysis," Compensation Committee revised our equity grant guidelines and practices and all named executive officers received grants of options to purchase common stock and RSUs.
 The numbers and grant date fair values of these awards under ASC 718 are set forth in the Grants of Plan-Based Awards Table.
-The exercise price for options awarded in 2015 was the fair market value of our common stock on the grant date and, except for the special option grants, will generally vest and become exercisable as to one-third of the shares on the first anniversary of the grant date, with the remaining shares vesting ratably each month thereafter over the following two years.
+The exercise price for options awarded in 2016 was the fair market value of our common stock on the grant date.
+The options awarded in January 2016 under our prior equity grant guidelines will generally vest and become exercisable as to one-third of the shares on the first anniversary of the grant date, with the remaining shares vesting ratably each month thereafter over the following two years.
 The special option grants will vest and become exercisable as to all of the shares on the fourth anniversary of the grant date.
-The options awarded in 2015, other than the special option grants, have a term of seven years from the grant date, and the special option grants have a term of ten years from the grant date.
+The options awarded in July 2016 under our revised equity grant guidelines will generally vest and become exercisable as to one-fourth of the shares on the first anniversary of the grant date, with the remaining shares vesting ratably each month thereafter over the following three years.
+The options awarded in January 2016, other than the special option grants, have a term of seven years from the grant date, and the options awarded in July 2016 and special option grants have a term of ten years from the grant date.